 SUBJECT OUTLINE

 A subject outline for each module is shown in tabular form in Part 5 of this document.
 This lists the minimum recommended level of competence for each subject element or sub-element.
-Sub-elements have been grouped so that training covering them might reasonably be delivered in a 40-minute lecture, assuming a standard entry level based on training needs analysis and a common standard of language comprehension for all participants.
+Sub-elements have been grouped so that training covering them might reasonably be delivered in dedicated lectures, assuming a standard entry level based on training needs analysis and a common standard of language comprehension for all participants.

-A standard 40-minute lecture has been selected so that 10 minutes can be allocated to questions with an additional 10-minute interval between lectures.
+Lectures should include time for practical activities, questions from participants and short breaks between sessions..
 This should permit Instructors (having reviewed the training objectives of each element and the particular needs of participants) to adjust timing to match local circumstances.
-Specific lectures which require more or less than the standard 40-minute period are highlighted in Part 5.

 Levels of Competence